 Read on!
 We are delighted in your interest.

 We publish high-quality books for children that depict contemporary, diverse Jewish life and strong Jewish values.

-Our specialty is picture books for very young children (2-4) and slightly older children (3-8), but we also publish chapter books, board books, and graphic novels for older kids.
+Our specialty is picture books for children (ages 2-8), and we also publish board books for very young children and chapter books and graphic novels for older kids.